 As Google has stated many times, links are one of the top 3 most important considerations for how they judge your website for a given keyword.
 They are describing the links that another website points towards your domain.
 However, equally as important in some cases, are the links you use on your own website between two internal web pages.

-- These links and the anchor text you use (the words used for the link.
-Like This) communicate crucial information to search engines about the page that is being linked to, the piece of content that the link came from, as well as the specific anchor text used.
+- These links and the anchor text you use (the words used for the link) communicate crucial information to search engines about the page that is being linked to, the piece of content that the link came from, as well as the specific anchor text used.

 - The more relevant the content where the links are coming from and the stronger the page authority, the more likely Google is to reward the target page.